Bike clutch – Different types explained with pros & cons

 1. Ability to transmit a high amount of torque

-2. The smaller size compared to single plate clutch
+2. The smaller size compared to a single plate clutch

 Cons of Multi-plate clutch